byronwong/JS-consolidate/15-Events.md

 ```javascript
     button.onClick = null;
 ```
-we would be essencially wiping out our event handler.
+we would be essentially wiping out our event handler.